chrisbinsunny/flippy/README.md

 **TODO: Coming Soon**

 🟩 Animation duration
-🟩 Stop sticky animation
+🟩 Optional sticky animation
+🟩 Thickness to card
 🟩 Single widget flip
 🟩 Sounds on flip

 ## Flippy Usage

 ### Draggable Flipper
-The Draggable Flipper provides the option to flip the Widget using both hand gesture and by using a controller and its funtions.
-To use the Draggable Flipper, you need to wrap the widgets that you want to flip with `DragFlipper` widget.
+The Draggable Flipper is a versatile flip widget for Flutter that allows you to flip your widgets using both hand gesture and a controller with its various functions.
+To use the Draggable Flipper, you need to wrap the widgets you want to flip with the `DragFlipper` widget and pass a `controller`.

 ```dart
 DragFlipper(